 One of the historic strengths of dye lasers is that they can be widely tuned by using the broad emission spectra of the gain media due to the tight dependence of the lasing wavelength on the optical structure of the resonator cavity.
 For conventional liquid and Fabry-Perot cavity dye lasers, tuning is usually accomplished by the use of a separate rotating reflective diffraction grating element in the resonator., For dye-based multilayer DFB lasers, tunability is internal to the multilayer resonator itself.
 In some cases, this leads to even broader tunability than seen with the same dyes in conventional Fabry-Perot resonators.
 For example, with R6G dye, the typical liquid solution dye laser is tunable over a 40-50 nm range, but with the same dye in multilayer polymer films with different preferred defect lasing modes, we have observed lasing over a range from 560 nm to 650nm.

 Three independent tuning mechanisms have been demonstrated with co-extruded polymer DFB lasers.
 These are (i) structure design tuning through the use of a terraced defect center layer,70 (ii) mechanical tuning through the use of elastomeric polymers, and (iii) temperature tuning using the thermal expansion characteristics of the constituent polymers.
+While none of these modalities, taken singly, is previously unrecognized, we believe their simultaneous employment in multilayer polymer DFB structures is unique and likely advantageous for applications.

 As a point of comparison, note that corrugated grating DFB lasers have also been tuned by refractive index changes,, stretching,, thermo-refractive effects, and defect layer thickness changes., Grating-based DFB lasers in waveguide structures also have been shown to be tunable by varying the thickness of the film over the grating, independently from the grating spacing.
 Discrete spectral tuning and switching using defects has also been demonstrated in cholesteric liquid crystal DFB systems.,,